AleksanderKruk/antlr-xquery/type system.md

 `element(test)?`| sequence consisting of zero or one parse tree nodes named `test`

 ### Primary types
 Primary types are the most basic of types.
-These are `string` for representing text and `number` for representing numbers.
+These are `string` for representing text, `number` for representing numbers and `boolean` for boolean values.
 Type designation | Interpretation
 --- | ---
-`string` | one-element-sequence of type `string` `number` | one-element-sequence of type `number`
+`string` | one-element-sequence of type `string` `number` | one-element-sequence of type `number` `boolean` | one-element-sequence of type `boolean`

 ###